 She served on the Executive Board of Women in International Security and is a former President and Councilor of the International Society of Political Psychology (ISPP).
 In 2005-2006 she was a Guggenheim Fellow.
 Since 2005 she has been a lead investigator with the National Consortium for the Study of Terrorism and the Response to Terrorism (START) at the University of Maryland.
 In 2009 she was awarded a grant from the National Science Foundation/Department of Defense Minerva Initiative for a project on "mapping terrorist organizations" (see mappingmilitants.stanford.edu).
-She was a member of the National Academy of Sciences Panel on Understanding Terrorists in order to Deter Terrorism (which produced the 2002 report Discouraging Terrorism: Some Implications of 9/11), the Committee on Determining Basic Research Needs to Interrupt the Improvised Explosive Device Delivery Chain, 2005-2008, and the Committee on Evaluating the Effectiveness of the Global Nuclear Detection Architecture, 2012-2013.
+She has been a member of several committees of the National Academy of Sciences.
 In 2015 she was elected a Corresponding Fellow of the British Academy.
 She is the recipient of the International Studies Association International Security Studies Section Distinguished Scholar Award for 2016.
 In 2016 Ghent University awarded her an honorary doctorate.
-She serves on the editorial boards of the journals International Security, Political Psychology, Security Studies, Dynamics of Asymmetric Conflict, and Terrorism and Political Violence.
+She serves on the editorial boards of the journals International Security, Political Psychology, Security Studies, Dynamics of Asymmetric Conflict, Orbis, and Terrorism and Political Violence.